ilias404/HTB-Sherlocks/UFO-1/README.md

 # Task 14: The Sandworm Team has been assisted by another APT group on various operations.
 Which specific group is known to have collaborated with them?

-In the Sandworm group description:
+The answer can be found in the Sandworm group description:

 <img width="922" height="334" alt="image" src="https://github.com/user-attachments/assets/8ba993dc-2512-4204-ae8c-35d7def5633c" />